- The APC has been accused by Governor Ganduje of not truly changing as it still remains a mixture of political parties

 He, however, praised the party for not disintegrating despite the culture of such permeating the country's political landscape, Vanguard added.

 The politician was reportedly driving when the attackers who drove in a Highlander SUV opened fire on him on Saturday, April 3.

-A source told the publication that Oshasha sustained gunshot injuries on his chest, and was rushed to a nearby hospital for medical attention.
+A source disclosed that Oshasha sustained gunshot injuries on his chest, and was rushed to a nearby hospital for medical attention.

 In another development, state chairmen of the APC on Thursday, April 1, demanded immediate conduct of the party’s congresses to pave the way for the national convention to usher in a new National Working Committee (NWC) of the party.